 In the framework of Tate, this function $L$ can be viewed as integrating $\kappa_{\chi,s}$ against the \emph{Haar measure} on $\Q^\times\backslash\A^\times$.
-In his thesis, Tate showed that properties such as the analytic continuation and functional equations of Dirichlet $L$-functions by using harmonic analysis on measures.
-Indeed, the idelic formulation gives a beautiful conceptual explanation for the appearance of the $\Gamma$-functions and powers of $2\pi i$ in the functional equation of the zeta function; these factors are the `Euler factors at the archimedean place'.
+In Tate's thesis, he showed properties such as the analytic continuation and functional equations of Dirichlet $L$-functions using harmonic analysis on measures.
+Indeed, the idelic formulation gives a beautiful conceptual explanation for the appearance of the $\Gamma$-functions and powers of $2\pi i$ in the functional equation of the zeta function; these factors form the `Euler factor at the archimedean place'.
 The measure-theoretic perspective has proven to be a powerful method of defining and studying automorphic $L$-functions in wide generality.